![]() |

 J) Operating experience with identical sources or devices or similarly designed and constructed sources or devices; and

-K) Proposed use of source.
+K) Proposed use of source; and

-3) The applicant submits information assuring that the presence of depleted uranium for a mass-volume application in the product or device will provide a unique benefits to the public, i.e., a benefit that could not be achieved but for the use of depleted uranium.
+3) The applicant submits information assuring that the presence of depleted uranium for a mass-volume application in the product or device will provide a unique benefit to the public, i.e., a benefit that could not be achieved but for the use of depleted uranium.
 The applicant's methods for use and handling of the product or device will not result in uncontrolled disposal or dispersal of depleted uranium into the environment.

-4) The Agency will deny any application for a specific license under this subsection if the end uses of the industrial product or device cannot be reasonably foreseen.
+4) The Agency will deny any application for a specific license under this subsection (l) if the end uses of the industrial product or device cannot be reasonably foreseen.

 5) Each person licensed pursuant to this subsection (l) shall: